cyberinsightsai/qualifyze/documentation/CASE_STUDY_DOCUMENTATION.md

 In this section you can find ideas that came to my mind and doubts that I had across the process.

 ## 4.1 Ideas
--
+- A model can be trained to predict the possible next request for each client, it can use a time frequency (Machine Learning) or, based on new laws and news an model can rise a possible increase of requests.
+- If a document needs to be loaded, an OCR system can do NLP for facilitate IQ officers job.
+- The risk/feasibility flag can be extended to provide suggestions or next step actions.

-## 4.2 Dubts, Questions and Reflections
+## 4.2 Duobts, Questions and Reflections
-- What business restriction allows the Customers to submit a request with empty fields?
+- Is there a business restriction that allows the Customers to submit a request with empty (and required) fields?
 - How can a request have credits reserved and consumed where there is no match on dates and no standard specified? **id_request = REQ00062**
--
+- Not clear why a Supplier is Blacklisted, but probably there is an improvement to reduce this, as it becomes a bottleneck to scale.